Brian O'Moore

-Brian Gerard O'Moore is an Irish judge and lawyer who has served as a Judge of the Court of Appeal since October 2023.
-He previously served as a Judge of the High Court from 2019 to 2023.
+Brian Gerard O'Moore is an Irish judge and lawyer who has served as a Judge of the Supreme Court since April 2026.
+He has also served as President of the European Network of Councils for the Judiciary since June 2026.

-Before being appointed to the bench, he practiced as a barrister where he was involved in many significant cases involving commercial law.
+O'Moore previously served as a Judge of the Court of Appeal from October 2023 to April 2026 and a Judge of the High Court from 2019 to 2023.
+Before being appointed to the bench, he practised as a barrister, where he was involved in many significant commercial law cases.

 Early life

 O'Moore attended secondary school at St Mary's College, Dublin, completing his studies in 1978.
 He studied Legal Science at Trinity College Dublin, graduating in 1982, and trained to become a barrister at the King's Inns.
 He became a scholar of Trinity College in 1980.